neo-project/docs/docs/en-us/develop/tool/sdk/transaction.md

     txManager.AddMultiSig(key2, 2, receiverKey.PublicKey, key2.PublicKey, key3.PublicKey);
     ```
     - multi-signature contract

       The nature of multi-signature comes from multi-signature contracts.
 You need to construct a multi-signature contract before you can obtain the multi-signature address and transfer assets.
 The following example uses 3 accounts to create a multi-signature contract which requires at least 2 account signatures for signing.

     ```c#
-    // create a multi-signature contract
-    Contract multiContract = Contract.CreateMultiSigContract(2, sendKey.PublicKey, key2.PublicKey, key3.PublicKey);
+    // create a multi-signature contract, which needs at least 2 of 3 KeyPairs to sign Contract multiContract = Contract.CreateMultiSigContract(2, sendKey.PublicKey, key2.PublicKey, key3.PublicKey);
     // get the scripthash of the multi-signature contract UInt160 multiAccount = multiContract.Script.ToScriptHash();
     ```

 5. Verify signatures and add `Witness` to the transaction body.

     If there are not enough signatures or fees an exception will be thrown.

     ```c#
-    // sign the transaction with the added signatures txManager.Sign();
-    Transaction tx = txManager.Tx;
+    // sign the transaction with the added signatures Transaction tx = await txManager.SignAsync().ConfigureAwait(false);
     ```

 ## Transaction Construction Examples

 ### Constructing an NEP5 transfer transaction

-The following example implements a function that transfers 1 NEO from the sender account to the receiver account.
+The following example implements a function that transfers 1024 NEO from the sender account to the receiver account.
 You need to pay attention to the difference between the script and the signature in a transaction for constructing different transactions.

 ```c#
 using Neo;